A 10-mile long path along US 183/183 Toll between US 290 and SH 71

-The 183 Trail is the newest addition to the Mobility Authority trail system.
-When complete, it will offer 10 miles of shared use path and 7 miles of sidewalk running along both sides of the US 183/183 Toll corridor, with connections to 290 Trail, the Southern Walnut Creek Trail, the Lance Armstrong Bikeway, and 71 Trail.
+The 183 Trail offers 10 miles of shared use path and 7 miles of sidewalk running along the US 183/183 Toll corridor, with connections to the 290 Trail, the Southern Walnut Creek Trail, the Lance Armstrong Bikeway, and the 71 Trail.

 The Montopolis Truss Bridge